jadry92/BlogNotes/docs/_posts/notes/2019-09-07-Regular-Expretions.md

 ![example 1]()

-But what that is mean? :unamused: :expressionless:
+But what does it mean? :unamused: :expressionless:

 F